 THE LEADER (of the horse)

-After you arrive, sign in on the volunteer time sheet, then relax until an instructor calls you to work with a particular student.
-The following paragraphs explain what is expected of you as a leader.
+After you arrive, sign-in on the volunteer time sheet, then relax until an instructor calls you to work with a particular student.

 At the mounting ramp: